Neurotypic-ai/magus-mark/CONTRIBUTING-OBSIDIAN.md

-# Contributing to Obsidian Magic
+# Contributing to Magus Mark

-Thank you for your interest in contributing to Obsidian Magic!
+Thank you for your interest in contributing to Magus Mark!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct